QbCheck ADHD Assessments Now Available (Adults and Children)

 Part of Ellie's job is to check draft EHCPs, attends Team Around the Child (TAC) meetings and EHCP tribunals, and handle the day-to-day paperwork and admin surrounding things like annual reviews, attendance difficulties, inadequate provisions and anything to do with the SEN process.
 She also has the advantage of being familiar with many of the specialist provisions in Somerset and the LA Inclusion Team.
 Although she has advocated for families all over the UK.
 (Please note that this is a support service and not intended to replace qualified legal advice).

 Ellie is insured, holds a current DBS Certificate and is a member of the British Association for Counselling and Psychotherapy.
 She works in accordance with their ethical framework and is passionate about supporting children with SEN.

 On a personal note, Ellie is neurodivergent and a Mum of two.
 One of her children is autistic (with a PDA profile),

 Working in a child-led/centred way means the client is always in-charge of their sessions and Leah uses an integrative approach so that she can be flexible with the interventions she uses .
-This means she is able to help even the most resistant child to engage with the therapy process by joining in with their interests - whether it's Sand, Minecraft or Barbie!
+This means she is able to help even the most resistant child to engage with the therapy process by joining in with their interests - whether it's Sand, Arts and Crafts, Minecraft or Barbie!